Why Study Greek and Classics at JCU?

 - The Greek Section participates in the university Core Curriculum by offering all levels of language instruction, from elementary through advanced.

-- Courses in Greek culture and literature and courses in classics (taught in English) fulfill the International, the Literature, the Diversity, and the Writing-intensive course requirements.
+- Courses in Greek culture and literature and courses in classics (taught in English) fulfill other additional core requirements.

 More at JCU!